EssentialBlocks/social-share-block/readme.txt

 3. Install in 1-click

 = Old Way: =
-1. Upload `social-share-block` to the `/wp-content/plugins/` directory
+1. Upload `social-links-block` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Follow the [Documentation](https://essential-blocks.com/docs/)